 Is it the stuffing at Thanksgiving?
 Or the corn casserole everyone hopes you’ll be carrying as you walk through the door?
 Maybe it’s the rub coating the ribeye that’s about to go on the grill?
 Or the sweet treat you’ve slowly perfected over the years?

-It’s the dish you feel confident preparing & serving .. no matter what.
-You know its nuances .. how it should taste .. the recipe eternally committed to memory .. confident it will bring a smile from anyone whose lips it will cross
+It’s the dish you feel confident preparing and serving, no matter what.
+You know its nuances, how it should taste, the recipe eternally committed to memory, sure it will bring a smile from anyone whose lips it will cross

-With summer nearly upon us .. we couldn’t help but want to grill instead.
-The Chef cooked burgers and kabobs .. these beans simmering in the slow-cooker .. and everybody brought a host of wonderful salads.
-Of course there was also .. dessert
+With summer nearly upon us, we couldn’t help but want to grill instead.
+My husband cooked burgers and kabobs, these beans simmering in the slow-cooker, and everybody brought a host of wonderful salads.
+Of course, there was also .. dessert

-The beans .. one of 2 signature dishes I’ve perfected in my 40+ years
+The beans, one of two signature dishes I’ve perfected in my 40+ years

-My 20s were marked by Cheesy Potatoes .. hands down the best I’ve ever had ..
-I’d probably never have branched out it but for a chance conversation ..
-2 businessmen at a lunch table close to mine
+My twenties were marked by Cheesy Potatoes, and they were, hands down, the best I’ve ever eaten.
+I’d probably never have branched out it but for a chance conversation between two guys at a lunch table close to mine

 “What’d she bring to dinner?”